-- 5.5.5 To further augment road infrastructure, more economic corridors are also being planned by Government of India as revealed in Budget 2021-22. - a.
+- 4.5.5 To further augment road infrastructure, more economic corridors are also being planned by Government of India as revealed in Budget 2021-22. - a.
 3,500 km of National Highway works in the state of Tamil Nadu at an investment of INR 1.03 lakh Crores.
 These include Madurai-Kollam corridor, Chittoor-Thatchur corridor.
 Construction will start next year. - b.
 1,100 km of National Highway works in the State of Kerala at an investment of INR 65,000 Crores including 600 km section of Mumbai Kanyakumari corridor in Kerala. - c.
-675 km of highway works in the state of West Bengal at a cost of INR 25,000 Crores including upgradation of existing road-Kolkata -Siliguri.
+675 km of highway works in the state of West Bengal at a cost of INR 25,000 Crores including upgradation of existing road-Kolkata -Siliguri. - d.

-- d.
 National Highway works of around INR 19,000 Crores are currently in progress in the State of Assam.
 Further works of more than INR 34,000 Crores covering more than 1300 kms of National Highways will be undertaken in the State in the coming three years. - e.
 In the Union Budget of 2022-23, the increase in Budget was a whopping 68% compared to the last year and the government plans to complete 25,000 kilometres of National highways.

-5.6 Opportunities in road development & maintenance in India
+4.6 Opportunities in road development & maintenance in India

 - a.
 India has joined the league of 15 of global alliance which will work towards the ethical use of smart city technologies - b.
 The Government aims to construct 65,000 kms of national highways at a cost of Rs.
 5.35 lakh crore (US\$ 741.51 billion). - c.
 The government also aims to construct 23 new national highways by 2025. - d.
 Road building in India is second least expensive in Asia. - e.
-Andhra Pradesh will spend US\$ 296.05 million to build 8,970 kms of roads. - f.
+Andhra Pradesh will spend US\$ 296.05 million to build 8,970 Kms of roads. - f.
 In February 2022, NHAI rolled out a plan to construct 5,795 kilometres of highways that will connect 117 districts.
 The plan was worth Rs.
 1 trillion (US\$ 13.09 billion).

-5.7 Public Private Partnership ("PPP") Models of road development and maintenance in India
+4.7 Public Private Partnership ("PPP") Models of road development and maintenance in India

-- 5.7.1 India has a well-developed framework for Public-Private-Partnerships (PPP) in the highway sector.
+4.7.1.
+India has a well-developed framework for Public-Private-Partnerships (PPP) in the highway sector.
 PPP has been a major contributor to the success story of the roads and highway sector in India.
 With the emergence of private players over the last decade, the road construction market has become fragmented and competitive.
 Players bidding for projects also vary in terms of size.
-PPP modes have been used in India for both development and operation & maintenance of road assets. - NHAI is planning to award 500 km of the 6,500 km target for FY23 through BOT mode.
-It may give minimum toll revenue guarantee to make it easier for contractors to bid for BOT projects. - 5.7.2 In August 2020, the Government of India revised the Model Concession Agreement for BOT projects to plug delays by imposing a deadline on the NHAI and incentivising timely work by concessionaires.
-According to revised norms, the NHAI will have to hand over 90% of the project land (vacant and ready to build) to private developers, thus creating a more market-friendly sector and attracting more private players.
+PPP modes have been used in India for both development and operation & maintenance of road assets.

+NHAI is planning to award 500 km of the 6,500 km target for FY23 through BOT mode.
+It may give minimum toll revenue guarantee to make it easier for contractors to bid for BOT projects.